ChainMovers/dtp/docs/faq.md

 **In one sentence...
 What can DTP do?**

-Allows traditional web2 TCP/UDP server become safely accessible to web3 Sui decentralized apps by connecting and exchanging data under the control of a "smart contract" (DTP).
+Allows traditional web2 TCP/IP server become safely accessible to web3 Sui decentralized apps by connecting and exchanging data under the control of a "smart contract" (DTP).

 **What sort of data can DTP transport?**

 Any protocol, any data stream (think TCP-like capability).

 Data can be just a few bytes for a one time secret exchange for authentication/login.
-At another extreme the bandwidth can be an encrypted video stream (through the innovative combination of DTP Multi-channels and Sui network simple transactions).
-Although technically feasible, the economic of HD video streaming is an open question...
+At another extreme the bandwidth can cover as much as an encrypted video stream (through the innovative combination of DTP Multi-channels and Sui network simple transactions).
+The economic feasibility of HD video streaming on blockchain is an open question...

 **Can DTP be used with commercial application?**